scotuslog/scotus/content/len-blavatnik-donations.md

 ![Len Blavatnik Pelosi Donations May 2021](%assets_url%/pelosi-blavatnik-donations.png)

 This was just 2021.
 Blavatnik has been donating for years to American politicians.
 In fact, he has given the DCCC $396,700 since 2013.
-However, the bulk of the contributions began in 2018.
+However, the bulk of the contributions have been since 2018.
 In the last 4 years, Blavatnik has donated $331,900 to the DCCC.

 ![Len Blavatnick DCCC Donations](%assets_url%/blavatnik-dccc-donations.png)